-IMPORTANT: Make sure that the ATX power supply can take at least 10mAmp load on the 5Volt standby lead (5VSB).
-You may experience difficulty in powering on your system without this.
+IMPORTANT: Make sure that your ATX power supply can supply at least 10mAmp on the 5-volt standby lead (5VSB).
+You may experience difficulty in powering on your system if your power supply cannot support the load.
+For Wake on LAN support, your ATX power supply must supply at least 720mAmp.

-10. AT Power Connector (12-pin block)
+10. AT Power Supply Connector (POWER, 12-pin block)